microsoft/pai/docs/faq.md

 The limitation is because we only reserve so much memory resource for `PAI services`, it may be enough in typical scenario.

-For example, user may has hundreds jobs running, thousands jobs waiting, and tens of thousands jobs finished.
+For example, user may have hundreds jobs running, thousands jobs waiting, and tens of thousands jobs finished.